 As Australia burns, so it appears the dimly lit torch of Scott Morrison fades – when Nick Kyrgios is more popular in his home country and perceptually, has done more than the sitting Prime Minister, you know you have a problem.
 Scotty from Marketing is in a PR and political crisis.

 But while the country directs their heat at the Prime Minister, where’s the Australian businesses and brands coming out to help?
 Red Cross are doing a fantastic job (you can donate directly here), but why hasn’t big business stepped up and filled the void for a country looking for any way out of what we see as a helpless situation.
-Maybe it’s indicative of the Australian culture that it’s sports, comedians (all hail Celeste Barber) and celebrity that are leading the charge.
+Maybe it’s indicative of the Australian culture that it’s the sports stars, comedians (all hail Celeste Barber) and celebrities that are leading the charge.
 The small businesses culture is evident; my local coffee shop is donating $2 from every cup of coffee towards the Disaster Relief next Tuesday.
 But what about the bigger brands?

 Here’s where I’m frustrated but see the opportunity.
 It’s about a fair exchange principle, that is coming more and more into the relationships we have with brands.
 Creating a relationship based on a shared understanding of mutual worth / value.